 The eighth character in the VIN is the engine code.
 This code identifies the vehicle's engine, specifications, and replacement parts.
-See "Engine Specifications" under Capacities and Specifications on page 12-2 for the vehicle's engine code.
+See "Engine Specifications" under Capacities and Specifications ⇔ 324 for the vehicle's engine code.

 Service Parts Identification Label

 This label, on the inside of the glove box, has the following information: